Building Your First Custom Keyboard

 Phase 5: Assembly

-Step 12: Assemble Case
+Step 12: Assemble the case.

 - Insert switch/plate/PCB assembly into case